andrecharneca/Vessel-Segmentation-pytorch/README.md

   ├── unet3dvgg16_tensorflow_summary.txt : (ignore) a model summary of the Tensorflow version of the model └── utils : other useful functions
 ```
+## General Details
+This repo implements the UNet3D model with a VGG16 backbone on Pytorch, as the one obtained by the Tensorflow based package `segmentation-models-3d`.